13 Jul Self-Care & Managing Your Allergies & Asthma

 Meditation & Breathing Exercises

-Meditation is the practice of thinking deeply or focusing on one’s mind for a period of time and a great form of self-care.
+Meditation is the practice of thinking deeply or focusing on one’s mind for a period of time and is a great form of self-care.
 There are a variety of ways to meditate, some prefer practicing in silence, with music, or verbally through speaking or singing.
 Finding a style that works for you is important.
 Meditation is often combined with controlled breathing techniques and can be beneficial to those living with allergies and asthma.

 Activities & Hobbies

 While spending time indoors, get back into an old hobby, pick up that book you’ve been meaning to read, or unleash your inner creative spirit with an art project.
-Hobbies and activities are important for providing an outlet for relieving stress, and also add some novelty to your day-to-day life.
+Hobbies and activities are important for providing an outlet for relieving stress, and also adding some novelty to your day-to-day life.